 What to Do if Your Car Goes off a Bridge into Water:

-When I first got my driver’s license we got the house rules as every new driver does.
-Absolutely, under no circumstances, whatsoever, I don’t care if you have to call me at 4 in the morning (which I’d be grounded anyway because that was way past my curfew) to pick you up, you never ever drive if you’ve been drinking.
+When I first got my driver’s license we got the house rules as every new driver does: “Absolutely, under no circumstances, whatsoever, I don’t care if you have to call me at 4 in the morning (which I’d be grounded for anyway because that was way past my curfew) to pick you up, you never ever drive if you’ve been drinking.
 You will never get in trouble for calling me for a ride.”

-While my Dad’s tips sound like they are straight out of a Worst Case Scenario handbook, there are many other useful tips that he has enlightened us with.
+While my dad’s advice sounds like it’s straight out of a Worst Case Scenario handbook, there are many other useful tips that he has enlightened us with.
 Tying knots, starting a fire, how to take a sip from a 2 liter bottle without backwashing, how to whistle, getting a fish off the line (gross), changing a burnt out fuse (old school), changing light switch panels (cut the power first), and docking a boat are some of the ones that come to mind.

 The moral of the story, is your kids are never too young to learn useful life skills.
 Treat them as mature people that are paying attention even if they seem as though they’re not, because you never know what is going to stick.